sslab-gatech/lkl-hydra/Documentation/admin-guide/pm/intel_pstate.rst

 	policy for the time interval between the last two invocations of the driver's utilization update callback by the CPU scheduler for that CPU.

-One more policy attribute is present if the `HWP feature is enabled in the processor <Active Mode With HWP_>`_:

-``base_frequency``
-	Shows the base frequency of the CPU.
-Any frequency above this will be in the turbo frequency range.

 The meaning of these attributes in the `passive mode <Passive Mode_>`_ is the same as for other scaling drivers.